-You should thoroughly test any scaled-down configuration of the SAS System that you create.
+Thoroughly test any scaled-down configuration of the SAS System that you create.
 To ensure that all of the necessary file resources are recorded, you must traverse every path in your SAS session that an end user of the scaled-down configuration should be able to traverse.
 (If you are running a SAS/AF application, you should exercise every possible path, including error conditions.)
 Otherwise, you might fail to include a necessary file in your run-time version of the SAS System.
-If you do not include all of the necessary files in your scaled-down copy of the SAS System, you might get unexpected results from your SAS application. \triangle example, if you want to use the default copycmd and scriptloc but use md to create directories, your call would look like this:
+If you do not include all of the necessary files in your scaled-down copy of the SAS System, you might get unexpected results from your SAS application. $\triangle$

 If you want to omit the optional arguments and use their default values, you can do so; but you must specify a comma separator as a placeholder for the argument.
-For

-'''
+For example, if you want to use the default copycmd and scriptloc but use md to create directories, your call would look like

 %copysas(d:\sasjr, c:\sas\filelist.log,,,md)

-'''